-At Moulton Law Offices, we know you want your Estate Plan to provide for your family in a loving and thoughtful manner.
-In order to do that, you need to ensure that as you prepare for the event of incapacitation or death, the administration and transfer of assets is as streamlined and efficient as possible.
+At Moulton Law Offices, we know you want your Estate Plan to provide for your family lovingly and thoughtfully.
+To do that, you must ensure that as you prepare for incapacitation or death, the administration and transfer of assets are as streamlined and efficient as possible.

-The problem is, not having a Living Trust can be a huge problem for your loved ones.
-That problem can look like expensive legal battles, assets not going to your loved ones, unnecessary taxes and wealth being drained by Long-Term Care costs, each of which can leave you feeling that you are leaving life worse for your loved ones rather than better.
+The problem is that not having a Living Trust can be a massive problem for your loved ones.
+That problem can look like expensive legal battles, assets not going to your loved ones, unnecessary taxes, and wealth being drained by Long-Term Care costs, each of which can leave you feeling that you are leaving life worse for your loved ones rather than better.

-We believe your loved ones deserve a simple, clear, and effective process to carry out your estate plan and in most cases it takes a Living Trust to do that.
-As people with families ourselves, we've been in your shoes and we're thinking about how to protect and care for them down the road.
-For over 25 years, Moulton Law Offices has helped over 15,000 families create a Living Trust to protect their families.
+We believe your loved ones deserve a straightforward and effective process to carry out your estate plan, and in most cases, that process involves a Living Trust.
+As people with families, we've been in your shoes and are thinking about how to protect and care for them in the future.
+For over 25 years, Moulton Law Offices has helped over 15,000 families create Living Trusts to protect their families.

-So, call us to schedule an appointment to get started on your Living Trust.
-Stop worrying about whether you will leave a mess for your family and have peace of mind knowing you will show your family you love them when they need it most.
+So, call us to schedule an appointment to start your Living Trust.
+Stop worrying about whether you will leave a mess for your family, and have peace of mind knowing you will show them you love them when they need it most.